Lucasus/lukaszwiatrak/src/_posts/2017-09-09-polymorphism.markdown

 _Type_ in definitions above is defined as a set of values.
 Saying that _value x has a type X_ means that value x belongs to the type X.

-Types in programming languages also often have corresponding interfaces that describe what operations type provides.
+Types in programming languages also often have corresponding interfaces that describe what operations particular type provides.
 If a variable or value is polymorphic (can have different types), then those types should share a common structure (interface), so the code that operates on it is identical regardless of what is the actual type of this variable or value.

 **Taxonomy**